 Nanda Devi and Valley of Flowers National Parks

-Nanda Devi and Valley of Flowers National Parks are nestled high in Western Himalaya.
+Both Nanda Devi National Park and Valley of Flowers National Park are nestled high in Western Himalaya.
 Valley of Flowers National Park is renowned for its meadows of endemic alpine flowers and outstanding natural beauty.
 This richly diverse area is also home to rare and endangered animals, including the Asiatic black bear, snow leopard, brown bear and blue sheep.

 The gentle landscape of the Valley of Flowers National Park complements the rugged mountain wilderness of Nanda Devi National Park.
 Together, they encompass a unique transition zone between the mountain ranges of the Zanskar and Great Himalaya.